opentable/octopress/source/_posts/2014-03-21-testing-puppet-with-beaker.markdown

 ## Summary ##

-So now you know a little about testing Beaker with puppet go forth and test all your modules against everything that you expect your users to be running it on - even Windows.
+So now you know a little about testing Beaker with puppet go forth and test all your modules against everything that you expect your users to be running it on.